DHTMLX/docs-todolist/docs/guides/integration_with_react.md

 import "@dhx/trial-todolist/dist/todo.css"; // include To Do List styles

 export default function ToDoComponent(props) {
-    let toolbar_container = useRef(); // initialize container for Toolbar
+    let toolbar_container = useRef(); // container for Toolbar
-    let todo_container = useRef(); // initialize container for To Do List
+    let todo_container = useRef(); // container for To Do List

     useEffect(() => {
-        // initialize the To Do List component const todo = new ToDo(todo_container.current, {});
+        // initialize To Do List
+        const todo = new ToDo(todo_container.current, {});

-        // initialize the Toolbar component
+        // initialize Toolbar
         const toolbar = new Toolbar(toolbar_container.current, {
-            api: todo.api, // provide To Do List inner API
+            api: todo.api, // connect To Do List to Toolbar
             // other configuration properties
         });

         return () => {
-            todo.destructor(); // destruct To Do List
+            todo.destructor(); // remove To Do List
-            toolbar.destructor(); // destruct Toolbar
+            toolbar.destructor(); // remove Toolbar
         };
     }, []);